 If you’re signed up for ACH payments, you also have unlimited access to Convenience Fees.
 Talk to your staff about beginning to use convenience fees as a way of offsetting credit processing fees, for guests who elect not to set up ACH payments.

 Of course, getting a business ready for a new busy season involves a lot of small tasks that can vary from business to business.
-We encourage you to reach out to your Account Manager with questions, confusion, or just to get ideas for how you can optimize your software and your business for 2020!
+We encourage you to reach out to your Account Manager with questions, confusion, or just to get ideas for how you can optimize your software, strategically market your course and your business for 2021 and beyond!

 Subscribe to the blog and/or follow us on Facebook, Instagram, or Twitter to catch our next blog about how you can be setting up your marketing and customer engagement efforts NOW to kick off a great new season.